Grizedale Forest, in the heart of the Lake District, offers an unrivalled day out for everyone.

 Grizedale has a programme of events throughout the year from family events run by the ranger team to art exhibitions and large scale sporting events including adventure races, trail runs and car rallies.

 Grizedale Forest is a haven for wildlife.
 It’s home to the only remaining indigenous woodland herd of red deer in England.
 If you’re lucky, you can spot them roaming around the forest, especially at dawn or dusk.
 There are also roe deer living in the forest, while the birds include buzzards and barn owls as well as red kites, thanks to the recent Grizedale Red Kite re-introduction project.

 You will find Premium bikes for the North Face Mountain Bike Trail, standard mountain bikes, childrens bikes, tag-a-longs, trailers and if your not feeling that enthusiastic have a look at our electric bikes!

 Our fantastic cafe must be one of the best places to eat and relax in the Lake District.
 The cafe offers a variety of hot meals and salads, childrens' meals, sandwiches, soups and cakes with a wide range of teas and coffees.
 There is also a range of takeway snacks available from the "hatch" if you don't have time to sit down to eat and drink.

-The new Rheged @ Grizedale shop is now open and is selling a wide range of toys, art & craft, artisan food, outdoor accessories and great gift ideas.
+Find a wide range of toys, art & craft, outdoor accessories and great gift ideas.
 Open every day from 10am.
 Find out more www.rheged.com or call 01229 860593